Ghost347/LegacyAdventures/README.md

 # LegacyAdventures
-Adventures in taking legacy code and translating it to the latest programming langauges.
+Adventures in taking legacy code and translating it to the latest programming languages.